 Back in 2010 I started a blog entry listing interesting (mostly European) movies that did not get a cinematic release in the UK.
 Many updates later, this entry has become just a little bit unwieldy, with two lists running in opposite directions, so I suspect I’m the only one who still finds anything in that entry (although it has been viewed more than 2500 times and is among the five most-viewed entries of all time).

 Thus, I decided to start from scratch with a clean slate and just one list of films running chronologically forward, so starting with the earliest ones.
 I’ll start with films produced in 2012, because that’s where the old review/appreciation list fizzles out (unlike the watch list, which also included films that were more recent and those that I hadn’t seen yet).
 Within each year, the films that I actually managed to see are listed first.
+Oh, and female directors are now also highlighted in bold font (work in progress).

 So, without further ado, off we go: